 College-age drinking also has educational impacts.
 About 25.0 percent of college students report academic consequences because of their drinking, including missing class, falling behind, doing poorly on exams or papers, and receiving lower grades overall (White & Hingson, 2013).
-A 2017 longitudinal study found that individuals with moderate to high alcohol use who also engaged in low or no marijuana use (approximately 40.0 percent of the sample) had lower grade-point averages (GPAs) compared with peers with no or low substance use at the onset of college.
+A 2017 longitudinal study found that individuals with moderate to high alcohol use who also engaged in low, or no marijuana use (approximately 40.0 percent of the sample) had lower grade-point averages (GPAs) compared with peers with no or low substance use at the onset of college.
 However, those who used both marijuana and alcohol moderately to heavily had even lower GPAs that declined over time (Meda et al., 2017).

-Increased Risk of Developing Alcohol-Related Problems Later in Life

-Early-onset alcohol use-alone and in combination with increased drinking in adolescence-has been noted as a risk factor for developing increased alcohol involvement in later life (Agrawal et al., 2009; Dawson et al., 2008; Grant et al., 2005; Hingson et al., 2006; Hingson & Zha, 2009; Pitkänen et al., 2005; York et al., 2004).
+Increased Risk of Developing Alcohol-Related Problems Later in Life al., 2009; Dawson et al., 2008; Grant et al., 2005; Hingson et al., 2006; Hingson & Zha, 2009; Pitkänen et al., 2005; York et al., 2004).
 Although most people who drink excessively are not alcohol-dependent, excessive drinking is a risk factor for AUD.
 Grant and Dawson (1997) found that more than 40.0 percent of people who initiated drinking before age 13 met Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) diagnostic criteria for alcohol dependence at some time in their lives.
 For youth ages 12-17, approximately 5.6 percent developed AUD within 12 months of first alcohol use (Volkow et al., 2021).